-- 1. Use data and intelligence to identify residents most in need of learning and employment support, and design and target interventions accordingly. - 2.
-Work with employers to understand barriers to recruitment and ensure careers, skills and employment services respond to employer's needs. - 3.
-Proactively work to reduce and remove the barriers (such as managing health conditions) that some people and communities face when accessing learning and employment. - 4.
-Contribute to the implementation of the recommendations set out in 'Building Back Fairer for Greater Manchester'. - 5.
-Work with employers to adopt and promote flexible recruitment and working practices that make employment accessible to more of our residents. - 6.
-Develop routes for residents and employers to access finance to pay for training and qualifications where lack of funding is a barrier to participation. - 7.
-Use social value to connect learning and employment opportunities, created through supply chains and investment in Manchester, to the people and communities who will benefit most, particularly those experiencing inequalities.
+- Use data and intelligence to identify residents most in need of learning and employment support, and design and target interventions accordingly. - 2.
+Work with employers to understand barriers to recruitment and ensure careers, skills and employment services respond to employers' needs. - 3.
+Proactively work to reduce and remove the barriers (such as managing health conditions) that some people and communities face when accessing learning and employment.

-- 8. Work collectively to make sure more employers consider social value in their own practices. - 9.
-Work with partners to ensure that local delivery of regional and national labour market interventions (such as work and health programmes) responds to local priorities.
+- 4. Contribute to the implementation of the recommendations set out in Building Back Fairer for Greater Manchester to better integrate the Work and Skills and health systems to improve work and heath inequalities experienced by residents. - 5.
+Work with employers to adopt and promote simplified and flexible local recruitment and working practices that make employment accessible to more of our residents. - 6.
+Promote routes for residents and employers to access finance to pay for training and qualifications where lack of funding is a barrier to participation, including the Lifelong Learning Fund and Apprenticeship Levy. - 7.
+Use social value to connect learning and employment opportunities, created through supply chains and investment in Manchester, to the people and communities who will benefit most, particularly those experiencing inequalities. - 8.
+Work collectively to make sure more employers consider social value in their own employment and procurement practices. - Work with employers and partners to ensure that local delivery of regional and national labour-market interventions (such as work and health programmes) responds to local priorities.

-- Improved health and wellbeing of residents. - Reduced inequalities in access to skills and employment opportunities. - Increased volume of learning and employment opportunities through social value - Reduced number of working age residents dependent on out of work benefits. - Reduction in residents claiming Universal Credit in-work benefits.
+- Improved health and wellbeing of residents - Reduced inequalities in the access to skills and employment opportunities for CERI - Increased volume of learning and employment opportunities through social value - Reduced number of working-age residents dependent on out-of-work benefits - Reduction in residents claiming Universal Credit in-work benefits - Increased number of people with a disability in employment.